 All minors are required to take Women's Studies 220: Perspectives in Women's Health, which exposes students to issues of women's health from feminist and sociocultural perspectives.

 Electives are used to fulfill the remaining requirements for the minor.
 No more than two electives can be at the 200 level, and at least one course must be at the 400 level.

 Please consult the links to the right for information about which courses count as electives.

-at least one course must be a seminar.
+At least one of the electives that students use for the minor must be a seminar.

-at least one course must be from a transnational, global, or historical perspective.
+At least one of the electives that students use for the minor must be from a transnationa, global, or historical perspective.